|

 - Understanding: Facilitates the analysis of a complex system by reducing it to its fundamental aspects.

-- Simplicity: Symmetries bring mathematical elegance and simplify physical equations.
+- Simplicity: Symmetries provide mathematical elegance and simplify physical equations.

-- Conservation: Associated with laws of conservation, such as conservation of energy and momentum.
+- Conservation: Associated with conservation laws, such as the conservation of energy and momentum.

 - Symmetry groups: Mathematical structures describing the symmetries of a system, essential in theoretical physics.

-- Breaking of symmetry: Phenomenon by which a system transitions from a symmetric state to a non-symmetric state, revealing new properties.
+- Symmetry breaking: Phenomenon by which a system transitions from a symmetric state to a non-symmetric state, revealing new properties.

 - Applications: Used in chemistry, biology, and physics to explain various phenomena.